EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 df.shape
 >>>(100004, 4)
 </pre>
-We have a dataframe with 10.004 ovservations and 4 variables.
+We have a dataframe with 10.004 observations and 4 variables.
 The variables are the ID number for users, ID number for movies, rating (in a scale of 5) and a timestamp.
 <h3>Removing Movies that are Rated Less than Others</h3>
 <b>If a movie is rated only a small number of times, the ratings of that movie can skew prediction algorithms</b>; so we're going to get rid of some observations.
 <pre>